 So where do you work?
 Let’s look at some obvious and less obvious places.
 Most of us have a “primary office” that could be formal or less formal.
-If you are in “job jail”, you probably have a range of working platforms, from the corporate cubicle to the private corner office, from a shared desk facility to being part of an office pod.
-If you are an independent coworker or telecommuter, you probably have a “home office” that may range from the kitchen table, to the corner of your bedroom or guestroom, or a full-blown separate office in your house.
-And, as an independent or virtual professional, you probably have some other locations: the local coffee shop, a local coworking facility (such as DurangoSpace) or the local library.
+This is the “first place”.
+If you are in “job jail”, you probably have a range of working platforms, from the corporate cubicle to the private corner office, from a shared desk facility to being part of an cubicle farm.
+If you are an independent coworker or telecommuter, you probably have a “home office” that may range from the kitchen table, to the corner of your bedroom or guestroom, or a full-furnished separate office in your house.
+This is the “second place”…your office.
+And, as an independent or virtual professional, you probably have some other workspace locations: the local coffee shop, a local coworking facility (such as DurangoSpace) or the local library.
 And when you are on the road, it could be your hotel room, the local “business center”, an Internet cafe or the airport terminal (which can range from really cramped & lousy to wide open & spacious).
+These are the “third places”, with coworking being the best place! (yes, we are coworking-focused at DurangoSpace, because coworking works for our members!

 With these examples, we can see that coworking at DurangoSpace is just a part of the overall “work anywhere platform” that our members utilize as their 21st Century work model.
 You just need an Internet connection, a laptop or iPad, a coworking community and location, your home or private office and the compliment of social media & web site access and…voila, you are able to work anywhere, have access to and with your clients from multiple locations.
 All the while, you are able to leave the burdensome costs of fixed offices and high overhead behind.
 This is the new world of coworking.